 Dawn Lorenz is a current Manzano Day School parent and an active volunteer.
 Prior to moving to Albuquerque in 2012, she was Director of Advancement for a K-12 independent school in Texas.
 She received her BS in psychology from Southwest Missouri State University and a JD from Suffolk University Law School.
 Dawn is married to Peter Lorenz and they have two children.

 I believe strongly in independent schools and the positive impact they have on kids and families.
 Manzano Day School provides an engaging, challenging, and supportive environment; it is a true asset to the Albuquerque community.”

 Gary is a graduate of Kalamazoo College, a veteran, and a retired IBM executive.
 He has previously served on the boards of Kalamazoo College and The Winston School in Dallas, Texas, and for the past 16 years he has served on the Board of Manzano Day School.
 He is also the founder and president of the Corrales Future Fund.
-Gary and his wife, Ellie, a retired ESL teacher, reside in Corrales.
+Gary resides in Corrales.

 "I believe Manzano Day School provides a liberal arts education for our elementary age students which prepares them for opportunities and challenges to come.”